drew458/R3serve/README.md

 # R3serve
-A program to reserve one or more lesson in the  [student website (GOMP)](https://gomp.uniroma3.it/Login?ReturnUrl=%2f).
+A program to reserve one or more lesson in the  [student website (GOMP)](https://gomp.uniroma3.it/Login?ReturnUrl=%2f), manually (inserting the course when launching the program) or programmatically (inserting which courses to reserve in which days, and keep the program always running).

 ## Installation